zcrayman/tut-data/3/README.md

   }
 }
 ```

+The method `DataSource dataSource()` creates the embedded H2 database.
+This creates a new H2 instance within the same ApplicationContext and provides a DataSource interface to it, usable by JPA.

+The method `EntityManagerFactory entityManagerFactory()` creates the `EntityManagerFactory`.
+This class is responsible for creating the `EntityManager`, and is *JPA Provider specific*.
+In this case, this shows the creation and setup of a Hibernate JPA Provider, including the provision of the datasource `dataSource()`.
+Note that the EntityManagerFactory is responsible for identifying the JPA Entities to be made available, the classes to be treated as database mapping/ persistence beans.

+The method `EntityManager entityManager()` creates the core class of JPA.  `EntityManager` is the public interface of JPA, providing methods to persist, delete, update and query, and is used in the tests below for this purpose.

+`transactionManager()` initialises the JPA transaction manager.
+This integrates with the declarative Transaction Management features of Spring, permitting the use of @Transactional and associated classes and configuration, for more information, [click here](http://static.springsource.org/spring/docs/3.2.4.RELEASE/spring-framework-reference/html/transaction.html)

+Spring provides a exception translation framework to translate exceptions from many different sources into a consistent set that your application can use.
+In this case, the JPA Configuration setup expects a bean that provides these translations, which is provided by `hibernateExceptionTranslator()`

 The test will now run without compilation or runtime errors, but will fail as the JPA entity is not set up.